kenmeidearu/surveylib/README.md

 Special thanks to https://github.com/howettl  & https://github.com/AndreiD for his Repository.

-this info still using origin repository from AndreiD, just change output of data
+this info still using origin repository from AndreiD, add for personal info and change output of data

 ## A simple to use, survey library for collecting feedback from your users.